InsightDataScience/Parsing-Workshop/chapter1/README.md

 We will get started with a quick review of some of the most important commands.
 We encourage you to test them out as you read through this your first time, but also use this as a cheat sheet later on.

 ### File operations
+Let us get started with a bunch commands that allow you to work with files.
+There is not too much to say about them, so we will keep descriptions short.
 #### cp
+- Syntax: `copy source destination`
+- Description: Allows you to copy a file.
+- Example: `copy example.txt other.txt` will create a copy of example.txt named other.txt in this folder.
+- Notable Options:
+  - `-l`: links files instead of copies them
+  - `-n`: no file overwrites
+  - `-R`: recursive copy, includes hidden files
 #### mv
 #### rm
 #### touch